-Industry 4.0 and distribution centers has been added to your bookmarks.
+Industry 4.0 and distribution centers has been saved

 Warehouse-based stockpiling of inventory has been transforming into high-velocity distribution centers, which are increasingly considered strategic to providing competitive advantage.
 Industry 4.0 can aid the distribution center’s evolution, enabling adaptable, automated systems that can work with humans.